 Size is often a huge draw for people who want a big dog and some people panic when their dog doesn’t fit into the average weight range.

-A sound structure is more important than weight.
+A sound structure is always going to be more important than the numbers on the scale.

 He would be obese if he weighed 130-150 pounds.

 Lou weighs about 140 pounds and that number fits his frame.